Post updated on

 - Med Ball Throwing Variations (both horizontal and vertical)

 Adding Bands and Chains

-Another component we like to include when implementing the DE Method is the use of bands and chains.
+Another component we like to include when implementing the Dynamic Effort Method is the use of bands and chains.

 Bands and chains provide accommodating resistance – meaning they add weight to the bar as you move through your range of motion.
 This allows you to overload the top portion of the lift where you are normally stronger – so with the squat for example, as you rise up with the bar, the chains or bands add weight.
 This forces the athlete to be powerful throughout the whole range of motion for that lift.

 We can also add light loads with plyometrics (athletes can hold a medicine ball) as well as sprints (attaching a sled to the athlete).

 As we discussed above, when we perform DE Method training, we want the athletes to be in a fresh state.
 Therefore, we generally put it near the beginning of our training session.
 In order to get the benefits and desired training effect, we want the nervous system to be fresh so we can focus on quality, powerful reps.

 Louie Simmons would designate one of his training days as a DE Method day, so they would train it once with the lower body and once with the upper body each week.
 Again, we are training athletes so we need to modify things just a bit.

 While we incorporate the ME Method only once a week (once for upper and once for lower body), because it is very demanding on the body and requires proper rest/recovery – we like to incorporate the Dynamic Effort Method more frequently with our athletes.

 We generally incorporate some type of plyometric and/or sprinting variation with our athletes at the beginning of just about every training session.
 Again, we place these near the beginning of the training session and keep them intense and not too long in duration (20-30 mins).